 If you're struggling with dandruff and looking for a solution, an Epsom salt treatment is an affordable, at-home remedy to try.
 It is important to note that the treatment can cause damage if it is not used with the proper conditioning and protective products.
 "If over the counter products are not completely treating the dandruff, prescription products may be needed," says Greenfield.
 It's best to seek out professionals for a specific routine and course of treatment if you are unsure about dandruff.

 To maintain a healthy scalp, Hill likes to incorporate zinc and coal tar-based products applied to the scalp.
 Pre-scalp treatments from Rene Furterer Astera line like the Fresh Soothing Freshness Concentrate ($50) and Design Essentials' Peppermint & Aloe Soothing Scalp Tonic ($10).
-Scrubs can possibly create micro-abrasions on the scalp that indirectly increase the production of harmful bacterias and fungi.
+Scrubs might possibly create micro-abrasions on the scalp that indirectly increase the production of harmful bacteria and fungi.
 "I am a fan of oils, masques, serums for scalp care.
 Massage with oils or scalp mask that stimulate the scalp, like peppermint, tea tree, and citrus-based oils.
 They’ll not only enhance circulation, which is exactly what you want to do but can also decongest the scalp," Hill suggests.

 Below, a few of our other favorite products to help treat dandruff.